kitokamada/Galactic-Magnetic-Field-Explorer/README.md

 ( arxiv.2303.15562 -- simulating the evolution of the helicity of relic neutrinos as they propagate to Earth through a realistic model of the Galactic magnetic field )

---- The script provides Python script to study the JF-12 Magnetic Field numerical model.
+--- The script provides Python script to study the JF-12 Magnetic Field numerical model for astrophysics research.
-Specifically the magnetic Field magnitude perpendicular to the Line of Sight (LOS) $B_{\perp}$ over the sky in discrete pixels for astrophysics research.

 Potentional Use: (1) Cosmic Ray Propogation while interacting with GMF
                  (2) arxiv.2303.15562 , studying Dirac $\nu$'s helicity evolution in GMF